wesch/ASM32/ASM32-Documentation/ASM32 Reference Manual.md

 A symbol can also be selected to stand for an integer constant.

 - **Expressions:**
-Arithmetic expressions can be formed from symbolic addresses and constants, integer constants, and arithmetic operators.
-Expressions involving only symbolic and integer constants, or the difference between two symbolic adresses, defined in the current module, are called Symbolic Constants.
+Arithmetic expressions can be formed from symbolic constants, integer constants, and arithmetic operators.
+Expressions involving only symbolic and integer constants, defined in the current module, are called Symbolic Constants.
 They can be used wherever an integer constant can be used.
-Expressions involving the sum or difference of a symbolic address and an absolute expression are called address expressions.
-The constant part of an expression, the part that does not refer to symbolic adresses, can use parenthesized subexpressions to alter operator precedence.

 - **Storage Allocation:**
 In addition to encoding machine language instructions symbolically, storage may be initialized to constant values or simply reserved.
 Symbolic addresses and labels can be associated with these memory locations.